 You may notice a decrease in symptoms during the build-up phase, but it may take as long as 12 months on the maintenance dose to notice an improvement.
 If allergy shots are successful, maintenance treatment is generally continued for three to five years.
 Any decision to stop allergy shots should be discussed with your allergist/immunologist.

 How Effective Are Allergy Shots?

-Allergy shots have shown to decrease symptoms of many allergies.
-It can prevent the development of new allergies, and in children it can prevent the progression of allergic disease from allergic rhinitis to asthma.
+Allergy shots have been shown to decrease symptoms of many allergies.
+It can prevent the development of new allergies, and in children, it can prevent the progression of allergic disease from allergic rhinitis to asthma.
 The effectiveness of allergy shots appears to be related to the length of the treatment program as well as the dose of the allergen.
 Some people experience lasting relief from allergy symptoms, while others may relapse after discontinuing allergy shots.
-If you have not seen improvement after a year of maintenance therapy, your allergist / immunologist will work with you to discuss treatment options.
+If you have not seen improvement after a year of maintenance therapy, your allergist/immunologist will work with you to discuss treatment options.

 - Failure to respond to allergy shots may be due to several factors:

 - Inadequate dose of allergen in the allergy vaccine